 Celestial lily (Nemastylis floridana) is a heavenly wildflower found in wet flatwoods and freshwater marshes and swamps.
 Its dainty violet flowers bloom August through October and attract mostly bees.

 Chapman’s butterwort is an insectivorous wildflower that blooms from January through April.
 It occurs in wet habitats from bogs, cypress domes, depressions in wet flatwoods and prairies to roadside ditches.
 Listed as state-threatened, it is susceptible to drought conditions, drainage, habitat loss and illegal collection.

 Chapman’s fringed orchid (Platanthera chapmanii) is an endangered terrestrial orchid found in wet prairies, pine savannas and along wet roadsides and ditches.
 Its showy flowers typically bloom in summer.

-Chapman’s wild sensitive plant (Senna mexicana var. chapmanii) is a robust evergreen perennial that occurs in pine rocklands, coastal stands and along hammock edges in Miami-Dade County and the Florida Keys.
-Due to its limited natural range, it is a state-listed threatened species.
-Its many flowers are visited by a variety of bees for their pollen and nectar.
-Butterflies such as the Sleepy orange, Little yellow, and Cloudless, Orange-barred and Statira sulphurs are also frequent visitors.
+Chapman’s wild sensitive plant (Senna mexicana var. chapmanii) is a state-listed threatened species.
+Its many flowers are visited by a variety of native bees and butterflies.
 All members of the Senna genus are larval host plants for Sulphur caterpillars.

 Christmasberry (Lycium carolinianum) gets its common name from the many bright red, egg-shaped berries it produces in December.
 While toxic to some animals, they are favored by many birds.